-Hi, my name is Shilpa Mehta and I am a lawyer with the Feldstein Family Law Group.
-Today I’m going to talk to you about personal loans acquired from family members during the course of a marriage and the treatment of such debts upon separation.
+Hi, my name is Anna Troitschanski and I am a lawyer with the Feldstein Family Law Group.
+Today I'm going to talk to you about personal loans acquired from family members during the course of a marriage and the treatment of such debts upon separation.

 Loans acquired from family members during a marriage often pose a problem upon separation because one spouse frequently denies having taken the loan from the other spouse's family.
 In the alternative, one spouse makes the claim that the monies advanced were never meant to be a loan and were actually gifts made to the couple.

 Going back to loans, in the absence of clear documentation showing that such monies were intended to be a loan, it is important that we evaluate the criteria one must satisfy to successfully rebut the presumption that the advances were a gift.
 Particularly, case law provides a non-exhaustive list of factors the court considers when determining whether an advance of money is in fact a loan rather than a gift.
-Although the case is not binding on Ontario courts, the decision is persuasive and consequently very helpful.
+Some of the factors include:

-- whether there were any contemporaneous documents evidencing a loan;
+1. whether there are any documents evidencing a loan;

-A combination of the above noted factors are taken into when the trying to establish whether the advance monies in dispute are in fact a loan.
+A combination of the above noted factors is taken into account when trying to establish whether the advance monies in dispute are in fact a loan.
 The outcome, therefore, is dependent on the facts of the given matter and whether they weigh in favor of a loan or not.

-If you would like to learn more about the treatment of personal loans upon separation, you can visit our website.
-If you need legal advice about your own situation, please call us at (905) 581-7222 for a free initial consultation.
-Thanks for watching.”
+If you would like to learn more about the treatment of personal loans upon separation, you can visit our website at www.separation.ca.
+If you need legal advice about your own situation, please call us at 905-415-1636 to schedule a free initial consultation.
+Thanks for watching.